backblaze-b2-samples/ai-rag-app/README.md

 }
 ```

+You will need to [load data into the vector store](#load-documents-into-the-vector-store) and [run the web app](#run-the-web-app) as explained above.

-Run the server as above.
-Llama 3.2 answered questions using the Backblaze documentation vector store in a similar amount of time as OpenAI GPT‑4o mini on a 2021 MacBook Pro with an Apple M1 Pro chip and 32 GB of memory.
+In our experience, Llama 3.1, running on a 2021 MacBook Pro with an Apple M1 Pro chip and 32 GB of memory, took between 10 and 30 seconds to generated an answer using the Backblaze documentation vector store.
+This is about double the time taken by GPT‑4o mini via the OpenAI API.